wocwang25/DebackX/README.md

 http://0.0.0.0:8000
 ```

-The worker loads EasyOCR, TrOCR, and NLLB once at startup and keeps them in memory.
-If you want to start the API before checkpoints exist, set `worker.load_models_on_startup` to `false` in `configs/config-pipeline.json`; the first translation job will load the models lazily.
+The worker loads EasyOCR, TrOCR large, and NLLB 1.3B once at startup and keeps them in memory.
+If you want to start the API before checkpoints exist, set `worker.load_models_on_startup` to `false` in `configs/config-pipeline-strong.json`; the first translation job will load the models lazily.

 Health check: